parthadcdev/tracesecure-landing/README.md

-# Base44 App
+# TraceSecure App

-This app was created automatically by Base44.
+This is a product authentication and traceability platform.
-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app for blockchain-based product authentication.

 ## Running the app